sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 **Task:** Design a scalable geo-distributed platform for the Trey Research web applications written in PHP, node.js, and WordPress.

-1. The solution should scale automatically and be resilient to failures
+1. The solution should scale automatically and be resilient to failures.

 2. Load times in locations around the world should be lessened as compared to today.
 Static and large files should be placed as close to the user as possible.

-3. Ensure to document (at a high-level) how the new design can handle custom settings in their php.ini and the use of PHP extensions
+3. Ensure to document (at a high-level) how the new design can handle custom settings in their php.ini and the use of PHP extensions.

 **Database**